-MedStar Georgetown University Hospital is the first and only hospital in the world to offer proton therapy with HYPERSCANTM, the most advanced form of radiation treatment.
+MedStar Georgetown University Hospital is the first and most experienced site to offer proton therapy in the Washington D.C. metropolitan area—and the first one in the world to offer proton therapy with HYPERSCANTM, the most advanced form of radiation treatment.
 Highly effective on tumors anywhere in the body, it conforms to the exact shape of the tumor.
 It’s noninvasive and precise, and there is no exit dose, which spares surrounding healthy tissue and vital organs.
 With fewer side effects and less radiation, proton therapy is effective in treating both adults and children.

 Head and neck tumors